Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 35. Capture the Endless Joys of Childhood

-Children are endlessly energetic and joyful, making them the perfect subjects for happy motion blur photos.
+Children are endlessly energetic and joyful.
+This makes them the perfect subjects for happy motion blur photos.

 34. Take Ethereal Photos of Dancers